hellmarbecker/blog/_drafts/2021-11-19-apache-druid-in-the-publishing-industry.markdown

 title:  "Apache Druid in the Publishing Industry"
 categories: blog imply druid industry
 ---
 [Apache Druid](https://druid.apache.org/) is a high performance, distributed analytical datastore that has natural uses in many industries.
-Today, I am going to look at use cases in the publishing industry.
+Today, I am going to look at use cases in the publishing (news) industry.

 ![](/assets/2021-11-19-newspaper_fire_orange.jpg)[^1]